cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

       - implement the current log level
       - register the Cloudogu EcoSystem's TLS certificates in the software/target system
       - Prepare system changes to the registry with API accesses to prepare the software
-         - Replication of LDAP groups/rights
+         - Replication of LDAP groups/permissions
-      - Setting the software (log level, other configuration, e.g. by `doguctl template`)
+      - Configure the software (log level, other configuration, e.g. by `doguctl template`)
       - React on system changes of the registry: e.g. [admin-group](#changeability-of-the-admin-group) has changed, which needs further action in the Dogu
    3. set the Dogu state to `ready` (appropriate [HealthCheck](../core/compendium_en.md#healthchecks) provided)
    4. start the main process

 This section therefore addresses findings and _best practices_ related to such startup scripts: The `startup.sh`.

-By the way, diligent developer:s can gather inspiration in Cloudogu`s own startup scripts [e.g. in the Redmine dogu](https://github.com/cloudogu/redmine/blob/develop/resources/startup.sh).
+By the way, diligent developers can gather inspiration in Cloudogu`s own startup scripts [e.g. in the Redmine dogu](https://github.com/cloudogu/redmine/blob/develop/resources/startup.sh).

 ### Script interpreter